ReyNeill/Web-Powered-GPT/README.md

 # Local AI Model on Browser with Web-Workers

-Just a little project using HTML, CSS and in-line JavaScript to load a local AI model on the browser using web-llm and Web Workers.
+Just a little thing using HTML, CSS and in-line JavaScript to load a local AI model on the browser using web-llm and Web Workers.

 ## Prerequisites

-3. Just install node:
+Just install node:

    ```bash
    npm install